wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Barclay Two_** : Oh, how disappointing!

-- They are ushered out by Gideon
+- They are escorted out by Gideon
 - Ghost Lord Naff enters

 **_Freddie_** : This doesn't seem right, does it?

 **_Mrs Buttermuffin_** : Do you think his Lordship was going a bit funny?

 **_Lord Naff_** : That wasn't MY will.
-I don't understand.
-I say, that wasn't my will.
-Why is no-one listening to me?
+I don't understand what's happening.

 - Lord Naff addresses the audience

-**_Lord Naff_** : Can you hear me?
-Do you understand what's going on?
+**_Lord Naff_** : Do you understand what's going on?
 No?
-Well you need to concentrate, honestly, the script gets even harder to follow in a bit...
+Well you need to concentrate, honestly, the script gets even harder to follow soon.

-- Mrs Tripps shuffles in with a tea tray
+- Gideon returns

-**_Gideon_** : Right, well, as the new Lord Naff I've got some big plans.
-Things are going to change around here.
-I'm going to shake things up.
+**_Gideon_** : Well, it looks like I'm the new Lord Naff, and I've got big plans.
+Starting with some cost cutting.
+I'm going to shake things up, trim the fat, make this a leaner organisation.
+You, who are you?

-**_Tripps_** : A cup of tea your lordship?

-**_Gideon_** : Milk, four sugars...
-And you are?

-**_Tripps_** : Mrs Tripps your lordship
+**_Tripps_** : Oh, I'm Mrs Dripps, the cleaning lady.

+- She does a very ungainly curtsey

-**_Gideon_** : And how long have you been with us Mrs Tripps?
+**_Gideon_** : And how long have you been with us Mrs Dripps?

-**_Tripps_** : Oh, let me think, oh as long as I can remember, now, let me think, I was 16 when I started, I'm 86 now, so that's, oh, dear, now don't rush me, I'd have been 26 after 10 years, and after 20 years I'd have been 36, and then, oh hang on, what did I get to...
+**_Tripps_** : Oh, let me think, oh as long as I can remember, now, let me think, I was 16 when I started, I'm 86 now, so that's, oh, dear, now don't rush me.
+I'd have been 26 after 10 years, and after 20 years I'd have been 36, and then, oh hang on, what did I get to...

 **_Gideon_** : I think you've been here long enough...
 You're fired!

-- Mrs Tripps is shocked and upset, she shuffles slowly offstage with her tea tray
+**_Freddie_** : But you can't fire Mrs Dripps, who'll do all the cleaning?

+**_Gideon_** : Well you don't seem very busy, you can do it.

+- He picks up the feather duster, thrusts it at Freddie

-**_Gideon_** : As I said, things are gonna change round here, I've got plans...
-Big plans
+**_Gideon_** : And anyone else who don't want to be fired better start thinking of ways to make this place turn a profit.
+Things need to change round here, I've got plans...
+Big plans.

-- He leaves
+- He storms out

-**_Mrs Buttermuffin_** : Oh Freddie, this is awful...
-We haven't inherited anything.

-**_Freddie_** : Except a very unpleasant new boss!
+**_Freddie_** : But I've nothing to wear, I can't do the cleaning dressed like this, it's not dignified.

+- Everyone looks concerned and upset as the curtains close

+- [ ] maybe Gideon does some audience participation get them to boo him etc?

 ---

-# Breaking News - Gideon is New Lord
+# FOC Breaking News - Gideon is New Lord

-(FOC)

 **_Roxy Belmeadows_** : I'm Roxy Belmeadows and these are the news headlines.
 We have a new Lord Naff.
 Gideon Goldgrabber, an entrepreneur from London who has lovely hair, has inherited Naff Hall.
 His fiancee, Candice Jones is expected to be given the title of Lady Naff.
 Reactions to the news have been mixed.
 Meanwhile, crowds continue to gather around the Rod Stewart Pothole, causing traffic chaos on the busy route between Wildboarclough and Forest Chapel.
 Police have asked people to only travel if absolutely necessary.
 Now the weather from Stormy Spaniels.

 **_Stormy Spaniels_** : Thanks Roxy.
 Well, it's going to be a lovely day if you're a Scorpio, a Leo or a Gemini with temperatures expected to reach 25 degrees.
 However if you're a Pisces then there's a high chance of snow later in the day.
 Capricorns can expect to meet a tall dark stranger but it's bad news if you're Libra, or Asparagus.
 I'll be back with more weatherscopes after 9.

-**_Roxy Belmeadows_** : Oh dear, I'm Asparagus myself, sounds like I'd better stay indoors.
+**_Roxy Belmeadows_** : Oh dear, I'm an Asparagus myself, sounds like I'd better stay indoors.
 And finally...

-SOME OTHER BONKERS "GOOD NEWS" STORY?
+- [ ] SOME OTHER BONKERS "GOOD NEWS" STORY?

 ---

-# Ex Factor

-- Talent show?

-**_Old Lord Naff_** : Every week we hold a talent show.
-We call it Ex Factor because, well, you know we're all "Ex-animis"

-**_Lord Naff_** : Ex-what-a-what?

-**_Old Lord Naff_** : It's latin, dear boy, lifeless, departed, expired.
-No wonder you've no heirs, in my day, the ladies loved a bit of latin.
-Anyway, the talent show...
-We wondered if you'd take part?

-**_Lord Naff_** : Oh, I don't think so, I'm not really very talented.

-**_Old Lord Naff_** : Good heavens, we don't want you to perform!
-You see every week we end up in a big argument over which of us was best.
-It can get rather unpleasant, last week Queen Hildegaard threatened to cut off my arms, which would have made carrying my head rather awkward!!
-Ha!
-Anyway, we were wondering if you would be kind enough to be an impartial judge.
-You can decide who wins.

-**_Lord Naff_** : Well I don't really think it's a____

-**_Old Lord Naff_** : Excellent, that's settled then.
-Now our first act will be Queen Hildegaard of Hockflugenstein, singing a wonderful little operetta...

-- Hildegaard sings Killer Queen?!?
-- Flirts with Lord Naff?

-**_Hildegaard_** : Well, what the verdict is?
-Is it the winner I am?

-**_Lord Naff_** : Well I have to see the other acts first.

-**_Hildegaard_** : You don't need to be seeing anything.
-I show you everything you need to be seeing.

-**_Old Lord Naff_** : Now come on Hilda, stop trying to influence the judge.
-You need to let me do my standup comedy routine now...

-- OLN does some jokes

-**_Norman_** : Right, stop!
-Some of these jokes are older than you are Time for my magic show.

-- Norman does a bad magic routine?

-- Freddie wanders in, obviously can't see the ghosts, but starts talking to the audience

-**_Freddie_** : I still haven't found that special someone.
-I really am so lonely.
-Stuck here with no companionship.
-I mean, there's Mrs Buttermuffin, but that's not the same.
-I mean I think of her as one of the boys really, I don't know why, I just always have...
-Oh I'm so lonely...
-I'm more lonely than that.

-- SONG: Somebody to Love (Ghosts provide backing vocals?)

-**_Lord Naff_** : Well I think we have a winner, full marks Freddie.

-- Other ghosts start arguing with him that a non-ghost can't take part, let alone win, Ex Factor
-- Curtains?
+# Freddie Wants To Break Free

+- Mrs B is onstage reading the newspaper
+- Freddie is offstage shouting at Mrs B

+**_Freddie_** : This is a total humiliation, this doesn't even fit properly

+**_Mrs Buttermuffin_** : You just need to get used to it Freddie, we can't afford to lose our jobs too.

+**_Freddie_** : I know you offered to find me something to do the cleaning in, but this really isn't on.

+**_Mrs Buttermuffin_** : We'll just have to do as he says until we can find a better solution

+- Freddie comes on dressed in "I Want To Break Free" outfit, pushing a vacuum cleaner

+(SONG: I Want To Break Free)

+- Mrs Tripps walks in, coat on, bags packed

+**_Mrs Buttermuffin_** : Mrs Tripps, what are you doing?

+**_Tripps_** : I've been sacked haven't I?

+**_Mrs Buttermuffin_** : Now don't be silly dear, we'll find a way for you to stay, don't you worry.
+In fact, we need your help.
+I have a plan (whisper, whisper)

+**_Tripps_** : I'll ask Gerald to drive me down to the fancy dress shop, straight away.

 ---

-# Newsnight - Gideon Reveals Plans
+# FOC Newsnight - Gideon Reveals Plans

-(FOC)

 - Newsnight theme tune

 **_Roxy Belmeadows_** : Tonight, on Newsnight, we're joined by the new Lord Naff after dramatic scenes at Naff Hall.
-We'll be discussing his plans for the future and we'll be asking local politician Dr Chris O'Really what these plans might mean for the local economy.
+We'll be discussing his plans for the future and we'll be asking local politician Dr Chris O'Really what it might mean for the local economy.
 And given the popularity of the Rod Stewart Pothole, we'll be reporting on a new scheme to open up more potholes around the area.
 But first, I'm joined by Gideon Goldgrabber, the new Lord Naff.

 **_Gideon_** : Good evening Roxy, it's a pleasure to be here.